aakbarkhan/aakbarkhan/README.md

 #### Full-Stack Developer

-I am Aku from India and I am a Microverse Student.
-I enjoy learning programming languages and working on different development projects.
+I am Aku and I enjoy learning programming languages and working on different development projects.

 ## Skills and Experience: